-This article, “Notes From a Burma Diary” was written by Dave Richardson (1916 – 2005)
+This article, Notes From a Burma Diary was written by Dave Richardson (1916 – 2005)

-“behind Japanese lines in Northern Burma”, this article was characterized as “odds and ends from a battered diary of a footsore YANK correspondent after his first 500 miles of marching and Jap-hunting with Merrill’s Marauders.”
+“Behind Japanese lines in Northern Burma”, this article was characterized as “odds and ends from a battered diary of a footsore Yank correspondent after his first 500 miles of marching and Jap-hunting with Merrill’s Marauders.”

-Richardson is remembered as one of the most decorated war correspondents of the war; a tireless reporter who tramped across 1,000 miles of Asian jungle in order to chronicle the American Army’s four-month campaign against the Japanese military, equipped only with a camera, a typewriter and an M-1 carbine.
+Richardson is remembered as one of the most decorated war correspondents of the conflict; a tireless reporter who tramped across 1,000 miles of Asian jungle in order to chronicle the American Army’s four-month campaign against the Japanese military, equipped only with a camera, a typewriter and an M-1 carbine.

 Cameraman David Quaid was assigned to the Marauders and he remembered Richardson well: